Munich Symphony Orchestra

-The Munich Symphony Orchestra (Münchner Symphoniker) is a German orchestra based in Munich but active statewide in Bavaria.
-It gives subscription concerts at the Herkulessaal and the Prinzregententheater and, to a lesser degree, at the Philharmonie am Gasteig.
+The Munich Symphony Orchestra (Münchner Symphoniker) is a German orchestra based in Munich.
+The orchestra gives subscription concerts at the Herkulessaal and the Prinzregententheater and, to a lesser degree, at the Philharmonie am Gasteig, along with other activities statewide in Bavaria.

+History

 Kurt Graunke founded the ensemble as the “Graunke Symphony Orchestra” in 1945 and led its first concert on September 25 of that year as a benefit for the Bavarian Red Cross.
 Regular subscription concerts began four years later.

-In 1990 the orchestra adopted its current name.
-The chief conductor since 2014 has been Kevin John Edusei, whose contract was extended in 2016 through the 2021–2022 season.
-Philippe Entremont holds the title of Ehrendirigent, or honorary conductor, and since 2011 the principal guest conductor has been Ken-David Masur.
+Graunke held the post until 1989.
+In 1990, the orchestra adopted its current name.

+Following Graunke, successive chief conductors of the orchestra have been Christoph Stepp (1990–1999), Heiko Mathias Förster (1999–2006), Georg Schmöhe (2006–2013), and Kevin John Edusei (2014–2022).
+Philippe Entremont held the title of Ehrendirigent, or honorary conductor.
+Past principal guest conductors have included Ken-David Masur.
+In December 2022, the orchestra announced the appointment of Joseph Bastian as its next chief conductor, effective with the 2023–2024 season.

 The Münchner Symphoniker has recorded music for more than 500 films, including George Bruns' adaptation of Tchaikovsky's ballet score for Walt Disney's Sleeping Beauty, El Cid by Miklos Rozsa, Jerry Goldsmith's score for The Wind and the Lion, Christopher Young's music for Hellbound: Hellraiser II, Victor Young's score for The Brave One and Howard Shore's score for The Silence of the Lambs.
 It also performed the soundtrack to 1990s episodes of the TV series The Adventures of Young Indiana Jones.